 - Review their national trade and entrepreneurship policies, to make them gender responsive; and

-- With regard to the affirmative action provisions in Article 5, introduce measures to ensure that women benefit equally from economic opportunities, including those created through public procurement process.
+- With regard to the affirmative action provisions in Article 5, develop strategies to ensure that women benefit equally from economic opportunities, including those created through public procurement processes.